 In the “Western World” of the twenty-first century, the form of submission that is perhaps most frequently contested is that of wives to husbands.
 It has been pointed out on several occasions and by various people that the scriptures do not say that wives are to obey their husbands — only that they are to submit to them.
 Now, each of the clauses in the preceding sentence is true; the problem comes with the word “only” that is used to connect the two clauses.
 The women (and many men) who want to limit the authority of a husband over his wife are seriously mistaken if they think that a husband can expect less compliance from a submissive wife than from an obedient one; the truth is quite the reverse.
 Obedience is easy.
 Submission is hard.
 Obedience demands little.
 Submission demands much.
 It is not possible for a wife to submit to her husband without also being prepared to obey him; a submissive wife is also an obedient wife.

 If I obey then I do what those who have authority over me tell me to do.
 There must be an explicit command given before I can obey it and consequently if no command is given then it is not possible for me to be either obedient or disobedient.
 Obedience does not of itself require me to be cheerful, willing, co-operative or contented.
 I can be surly, rude, bitter and unhelpful and still be obedient.
-I do not have to be willing to be merely obedient because mere obedience can be forced upon me.
+I do not have to be willing to be obedient because mere obedience can be forced upon me.
 For these reasons, obedience is easy when compared to full submission.

 It is also worth repeating that submission is NEVER enforced upon a person.
 Submission is the opposite of oppression.
 In fact submission is a gift that one person gives to another.
 In a marriage, submission is the wife's gift to her husband.
 If the husband is wise he will treasure that gift and handle it very carefully because his own happiness depends on it.
 Submission is a gift that must be renewed each day or even each moment.

 It has been claimed that a wife need only obey her husband when her husband's will conforms to the will of God and that is right for a wife to disobey her husband when what he commands is wrong.
-At first sight this argument seems to be very reasonable but unfortunately it leads into chaos and emptiness and also leaves the wives in a very cruel “no-win” situation.
+At first sight this argument seems to be very reasonable but unfortunately it leads into chaos and emptiness and also leaves the wife in a very cruel “no-win” situation.
 It is true that all husbands are fallen and sinful and it follows that they will make mistakes and that they might desire and command what they ought not desire and command.
-It is also true, but more frequently overlooked, that all wives are fallen and sinful and it follows that they will make mistakes and that they might desire what they ought not desire.
+It is also true, but almost always overlooked, that all wives are fallen and sinful and it follows that they will make mistakes and that they might desire what they ought not desire.
 God knew both of these facts when he arranged for scripture to be written and yet he still gave wives the instruction to submit to their husbands.
 He knew that husbands would wield the authority that he gave them imperfectly and he knew that wives would respond to that authority imperfectly.
 It is a terrible wrong for husbands to abuse their authority but it is no less terribly wrong for wives to reject or usurp their husband's authority.

 Some of the people who claim that wives have the right to selectively submit to their husbands have put much emphasis on three New Testament passages — Acts 5:1-10, Acts 4:19 (and a similar passage in Acts 5:29) and Ephesians 5:21.
 It is worth looking at these to see what they add to the debate.